 1) The new life makes its way to the uterine lining and burrows in.
 A placenta begins.
 The hormone hCG (Human chorionic gonadotropin) production begins as this new life tells the mother’s brain that it has begun.
 PARTY in the womb!
 If you have been following the simple advice steps of overcoming infertility or have just been watching carefully, you will most likely be taking your temps.
 You may also being using a Fertility Tracker a fertility monitor using salivary ferning to detect fertile times, pregnancy and other signs you may be looking for right now.
 Two things will happen simultaneously.

-2) Ferning will show at the day of implantation.
+- A) Ferning will show at the day of implantation.
 This is usually present because when implantation occurs there is a surge of estrogen and the start of a placenta.

-5) Implantation spotting is often the first sign to a soon to be mom.
+3) Implantation spotting is often the first sign to a soon-to-be mom.
 It happens when your new life burrows in but is not usually seen before other symptoms occur.
 Your baby is tiny and therefore there would only be a tiny puncture, creating only a tiny bit of blood.
 Don’t be alarmed if you do not feel it or see any spotting because most of it goes unnoticed by the time it reaches the toilet paper.
 The reason for this is that spotting takes a few days to travel its course.
-Small droplets of blood do not have the same movement as larger amounts during your period.
-Some say it can take up to almost 2 weeks but this is not a good sign for implantation to be delayed.
-I think I should note because of the name of this site that this is good bleeding and as long as it does not continue for days and weeks it is fine.
+Small droplets of blood do not have the same movement as the larger amounts during your period.
+Some say it can take up to almost two weeks but this is not a good sign for implantation to be delayed [what does this mean?].
+This is good bleeding, and as long as it does not continue for days and weeks it is fine.
 Implantation spotting can be pink spotting, brown spotting, red spotting (but this is more of a concern) and can be mixed with the other moisture on the toilet paper and not even noticed.
 I have been so anticipatory about conceiving again that I would wipe very HIGH up trying to figure it all out down to the seconds.

 1) A need to urinate frequently.
 By the time you are at the end of your pregnancy you laugh at what you thought was a lot.
 The point is that you will most likely pee more often.
 Later on your bladder and other parts of your body will start the softening needed for delivery.
 With the softening comes the relaxation of the pelvis.
-Your uterus will lift up as it grows which will take the pressure of the bladder as well.
+Your uterus will lift up as it grows which will take the pressure off the bladder as well.

-9) Now comes your husband’s favorite part.
+4) Now comes your husband’s favorite part.
 Breast enlargement.
-With estrogen on the rise breasts will swell.
+With estrogen on the rise, breasts will swell.
 You may notice color changes (usually farther along in the 2nd and 3rd trimesters) and the nipple to become more pronounced.
 Your breasts may grow as much as a cup size in the 3rd trimester and after baby is born even more.
 It is a wonderful part of being a woman and will compliment your beautiful round belly as you swell from your growing baby.

 DID I SAY 10 SYMPTOMS OF EARLY PREGNANCY?
 OK, So I lied.
 Well actually more keep coming up so we just add them in.
 We have more: